 Hopefully, you never have to make an insurance claim, but if you do, you’ll be happy that you had cover.
 It’s well worth the money.

 #17 Tidy site, tidy life

-Aim to keep the site tidy, as it’s much easier to see any snags or problems developing which need to be fixed.
+One of the most important self build tips is to try and keep the site tidy.
+It’s much easier to see any snags or problems developing which need to be fixed.
 If you can, end the day on site by tidying it.

 #18 Set and maintain your standards

 Don’t let the builders or tradesmen bully you into doing things their way.
 Set your own standards and ensure any work matches your expectations.

 #19 Match finishes to your budget

 The cost of fixtures and finishes can quickly spiral.
 There’s a massive difference between slightly overpaying for one power socket vs purchasing 20.
 Even saving 20 pence per unit could end up paying for one of them.